 No, however they can become loose.
 Over time, changes in your tooth position, along with gum and soft tissue change, can mean your dentures no longer fit properly.
 Dental implants can provide a solution in this case as they provide a solid point to fix the dentures.

-Dentures are also prone to wear and tear over time, so it’s important to have regular check-ups to make sure any issues are picked up in time.
+Dentures are also prone to wear and tear, so it’s important to have regular check-ups to make sure any issues are picked up in time.

 How are dentures fixed?